rpicard/explore-flask/9-static_files.md

 # Static files

-Static files are the files that don't change.
-In your average app, this is going to be the CSS files, JavaScript files, and images.
+As their name suggests, static files are the files that don't change.
+In your average app, this includes CSS files, JavaScript files and images.
 They can also include audio files and other things of that nature.

-## Organizing your files
+## Organizing your static files

-We're going to put our static files in a directory called "static" inside our application package:
+We'll create a directory for our static files called "static" inside our application package.

 ```
 myapp/